HazardousPeach/hazardouspeach.github.io/_posts/herbgrind-7-what-about-square-root.md

 or not using at all, but the C standard library is a complex beast, and provides a lot of essential functionality.

 The Valgrind solution?
-Reimplement it.
+Re-implement it.
 From scratch.

 The Valgrind implementation of the standard library has a few omissions, but it's impressively complete.
 It's certainly enough to do